A glass plate with 5 thumbprint cookies with jam in the middle.

 • Freeze in a single layer, on a cookie sheet, for 2-3 hours.

-• When you are ready to use them, remove the cookies frozen, then let them come back to room temperature in a single layer.
+• When you are ready to use them, remove the cookies frozen, then let them come back to room temperature, in a single layer.
 If you let them defrost in the freezer bag, or container, the jam will soften and will stick to everything.
-The frozen jam will stay together and should cleanly peel off the cling-film.
+The frozen jam will stay together and will cleanly peel off the plastic wrap.

 Freezing thumbprint cookie dough